xiaofengyuem/microsoft-graph-docs/api-reference/v1.0/api/conversationmember-list.md

 |Application| Not supported. |

 > [!NOTE]
 > Before calling this API with application permissions, you must request access.
-For details, see [Protected APIs in Microsoft Teams](../graph/teams-protected-apis).
+For details, see [Protected APIs in Microsoft Teams](/graph/teams-protected-apis).

-## HTTP request (Chat member info to be removed as per source)
+## HTTP request
 <!-- { "blockType": "ignored" } -->
 ```http
 GET /chats/{id}/members